sid-newby/Webcontainer-Meltdown-Tests/README.md

 ---

-Made with curiosity, caffeine, and appreciation for browser compute sandboxes.
+Made with curiosity, caffeine, and appreciation for melting stuff.